Ditch the 'No Equipment' Excuse: How Your Body Actually Gets Stronger

 That's where a tool built for singular purpose earns its keep.
 It's not a replacement for the philosophy; it's the platform that allows the philosophy to be pursued to its extreme, safely and effectively.
 It's for when your dedication has outgrown compromise.

-The bottom line is this: You have the blueprint for strength inside you right now.
-It’s written in your physiology.
+The bottom line: You have the blueprint for strength inside you right now.
+It's written in your physiology.
 Stop waiting for the perfect conditions or the right gear to start.
 Master the leverage.
 Control the tempo.
 Own the movement.
 The weight room will always be there later, but the foundational strength you build by commanding your own body?
-That’s what makes everything else possible.
+That's what makes everything else possible.